 On a budget but want a capable all-rounder?
 The Panasonic Lumix ZS70 / TZ90 is better than most at this level.
 On top of a very capable 30x optical zoom you get decent 4K video recording, an LCD that responds brilliantly to touch and is nice and clear, and even raw shooting.
 The viewfinder is also something that few cameras at this level offer, and while it's not quite perfect it does the job.
 Focusing is nice and snappy and face detection works really well too, and the fact that the LCD flips up to face the front lets you capture selfies and group shots with ease.

 - Read our in-depth Panasonic Lumix ZS70 / TZ90 review

 Huge zoom in a svelte shell

-The Canon PowerShot SX730 HS is something of a tale of two halves.
+The Canon PowerShot SX740 HS is something of a tale of two halves.
 The good news is that it exhibits a fine build and is generally pleasing to use, with good response across most aspects of operation.
-If you want a no-nonsense camera with a broad zoom range, and most of the decision-making left to it, the SX730 HS may just be what you’re after.
-The flipside of this is that the PowerShot SX730 HS lacks several of the features of its rivals, despite being one of the dearest options of its kind.
-4K video, touch operation, an electronic level, even the option to move the focusing point; if you want any of these you'll have to look elsewhere.
-The model has recently been updated by the SX740 HS which does pack 4K video, although sadly Canon hasn't found space for an EVF nor raw shooting.
+If you want a no-nonsense camera with a broad zoom range, and most of the decision-making left to it, the SX740 HS may just be what you’re after.
+The flipside of this is that it's missing a few features which are becoming the norm elsewhere - there's no touch-operation, no option to move the focusing point, no electronic viewfinder, nor raw shooting.
+Still, if the ability to zoom is your main concern, you won't find anything longer than this.

-- Read our in-depth Canon PowerShot SX730 HS review
+- Read our in-depth Canon PowerShot SX740 HS review

 The zoom isn't huge but this compact can go where others fear